Determining if a Phoenix lake community allows boating

 Desert Harbor Waterfront Homes

 Desert Harbor in Peoria includes 8 lake communities many of which have community pools and features over 300 waterfront homes.
 For boating enthusiasts, Desert Harbor boasts one of the largest bodies of water, 46 acres, and some of the longest shore to shore distances of any lake community in the Phoenix area.
 A quick glance of the shoreline reveals numerous boat docks and pontoon boats.
 Interestingly, 100% of the homes in some subdivisions are on waterfront lots.
 The Desert Harbor communities with waterfront property include Harbor Island, Starfire Bay, Horseshoe Bay, Harbor Shores, Spinnaker Cove, Diamond Cove, and Tuscany Shores.
 Builders of homes in Desert Harbor include MDC Homes, Towne Dev., JM Martin, Rising Star and custom homes.
+If you want to receive listings as they come on the market, click on send me listings immediately.
 Continue reading “Desert Harbor – Peoria Lake and Waterfront Community”

 Sources of water for Phoenix lake and waterfront home communities